belak/supernote-templates/README.md

 and a mini task list in the upper right.
 This is a flexible layout which lets you build your own workflow.

+### Daily Planner (Manta)

+The same layout as the Daily Planner, but updated for the resolution of the A5X2 Manta and using a 5mm grid rather than a 4mm grid.

 ## Building

 The build environment for this can be automatically set up if you're using Nix.